jessicahoganma/Python_SQL/README.md

 [Jupyter Notebook](https://jupyter.org/)
 [pandas](https://pandas.pydata.org/)
 # Data Sources
 The data used were created by myself for an [earlier](https://github.com/jessicahoganma/SQL_hospital_Project) project.
-Some participant names were created using [Fake Name Generator](https://www.fakenamegenerator.com/gen-random-us-us.php).
+All of the participant names were created using [Fake Name Generator](https://www.fakenamegenerator.com/gen-random-us-us.php).

 # Table of Contents
 1. Library Import